sissykosm/sissykosm.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2023-10-04
 venue: 'International Conference on Complex Networks and Their Applications'
 paperurl: ''
-citation: 'Xu, N., Kosma, C. and Vazirgiannis, M. (2023). &quot;TimeGNN: Temporal Dynamic Graph Learning for Time Series Forecasting.&quot; <i>Proceedings of the 12th International Conference on Complex Networks and Their Applications</i>.'
+citation: 'Xu, N., Kosma, C. and Vazirgiannis, M. (2023). &quot;TimeGNN: Temporal Dynamic Graph Learning for Time Series Forecasting.&quot; In <i>Proceedings of the 12th International Conference on Complex Networks and Their Applications</i>.'
 ---

 [Preprint](https://arxiv.org/pdf/2307.14680)